aaronsaray/aaronsaray.com/_posts/2010-11-09-its-not-shameful-to-cut-your-losses.markdown

 #### I've cut my losses

 The most notable one I can think of was JEMGames.
 I bought this package for game hosting.
-It included some premade PHP code, 1000 flash games, and a gaming system for keeping high scores.
+It included some pre-made PHP code, 1000 flash games, and a gaming system for keeping high scores.
 I created this site and promoted the crap out of it.
 However, this was a system that many others in the market had - so there was very high competition.
 In the end, I found that I was not getting even remotely enough traffic to justify hosting costs.
 I terminated the project and archived the games.

 A few days ago, I revisited some of my archived projects.
 I saw the 1000 flash games from JEMGames.
 I was faced with a choice - continue to store them and possibly re-try this idea later - or just delete them and call it a loss.
 It was hard to do because I knew I had paid money for this bundle.
 In the end, I just deleted the content of this site.
 I knew that I really wasn't going to be fully excited to give it a go again, so I decided to cut my losses.
 I learned a lot from that venture and I consider that knowledge where the money was spent.